Siege of Tyre (332 BC): Location

 Tyre, the largest and most important city-state of Phoenicia, was located both on the Mediterranean coast as well as a nearby island with two natural harbours on the landward side.
-The island lay about a kilometre from the coast in Alexander’s days, its high walls reaching 45.8 m above the sea on the eastern, landward facing, side of the island.
+The island lay about a kilometre from the coast in Alexander’s days, its high walls reaching 45.8 m above the sea on the eastern, landward-facing, side of the island.

 The location of Tyre was ideal for the seafaring habits of the Phoenician people, but also proved to make it hard to attack.
-The matchup between Alexander the Great’s army and the forces of a Phoenician city state might sound like an unfair fight, but Tyre’s logistics made for a long and grueling siege.
-Tyre’s split location between an island about half a mile off the coast of present day Lebanon and the mainland makes it challenging to strategize against.
+The matchup between Alexander the Great’s army and the forces of a Phoenician city-state might sound like an unfair fight, but Tyre’s logistics made for a long and grueling siege.
+Tyre’s split location between an island about half a mile off the coast of present-day Lebanon and the mainland makes it challenging to strategize against.
 The Tyrian people were also skilled fighters, and they used their surroundings to their advantage.
-The Tyrian navy was known as very disciplined and skilled at warfare on the sea, an area that Alexander’s army was not as talented in.
+The Tyrian navy was known as very disciplined and skilled at warfare on the sea, an area in which Alexander’s army was not as talented.
 Many ancient civilizations have set their eyes on Tyre.
 Perhaps they saw potential in the city; it could serve as an important naval base.
 Alexander the Great, a man praised for his military prowess, wanted to see if he could assert his dominance over the entire Mediterranean region before any other civilizations captured the city.
 Tyre was also a prosperous city, with a great deal of wealth among the population.
 Tyre was a crucial port city in the Mediterranean trade network, fostering the movement of goods, ideas, and people.
 Alexander the Great saw an opportunity to get involved in trade routes that would probably be beneficial to his people.
-Phoenician city states at the time were not tightly bound to each other; they worked together but mostly existed independently.
+Phoenician city-states at the time were not tightly bound to each other; they worked together but mostly existed independently.
 Alexander the Great would not have to worry so much about other parties getting involved in the conflict.